AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ##### 1. Font
 The font used in the website is from Google fonts:
-   * __Bungee__ for the heading
+   * __Bungee__ for the headings.
    * __Orbitron__ for the rest of the text to give it some vintage gaming vibes

 ##### 2. Color Scheme
-Basic colors are chosen for the website color scheme following the colors from the Super Mario games: red, blue, green, yellow, white and black.
+Basic colors are chosen for the website color scheme following the Super Mario game style: red, blue, green, yellow, black, and white.

 ![Color Scheme](assets/images/mario-color-scheme.png)